-- c.
-Areas appropriate for additional ferry terminals; - d.
-Up to three (3) new historic ships in addition to any authorized as of July 20, 2000; - e.
-Minor fill for improving shoreline appearance or public access to the Bay, consistent with the Commission's regulations; and - Seismic and safety repairs to an existing pier that is not being wholly reconstructed.
+- d.
+Up to three (3) new historic ships in addition to any authorized as of July 20, 2000: - e.
+Minor fill for improving shoreline appearance or public access to the Bay, consistent with the Commission's regulations; and - f.
+Seismic and safety repairs to an existing pier that is not being wholly reconstructed.